betsystade/betsystade.github.io/index.md

 Beyond these research streams,  I also use empirical methods to study cognitive and behavioral processes, like worry, rumination, perseverative thinking, and behavioral anxiety.

+Stephenson, A. R., **Stade, E. C.**, & Ruscio, A. M. (2025).
+[Measuring behavioral responses to a social stressor: Does the Social Performance Rating Scale have utility beyond social anxiety disorder?](https://doi.org/10.1016/j.brat.2025.104700) *Behaviour Research and Therapy.*

 **Stade, E. C.**, & Ruscio, A. M. (2022).
 [A meta-analysis of the relationship between worry and rumination.](https://doi.org/10.1177/21677026221131309) *Clinical Psychological Science.*

-Stephenson, A. R., **Stade, E. C.**, & Ruscio, A. M. (in press).
-[Measuring behavioral responses to a social stressor: Does the Social Performance Rating Scale have utility beyond social anxiety disorder?](https://authors.elsevier.com/sd/article/S0005-7967(25)00022-1) *Behaviour Research and Therapy.*

 **Stade, E. C.**, Cohen, R., Loftus, P., & Ruscio, A. M. (2022).
 [A novel measure of real-time perseverative thought.](http://journals.sagepub.com/doi/10.1177/21677026211038017) *Clinical Psychological Science.* 10(3), 534–552.

-## reconsidering psychopathology classification
+## psychopathology measurement & classification

 Depression and anxiety are not categorical (they are *dimensional* -- severity matters) and cut across traditional diagnostic classes (they are *transdiagnostic*).
 The prevailing classification system, *DSM-5*, is neither transdiagnostic nor dimensional.
 This is a problem!
-We developed and tested a transdiagnostic, dimensional anxiety classification system as an alternative.
+I write about improved methods for measuring and classifying psychopathology variables, and have developed and tested a transdiagnostic, dimensional anxiety classification system.

+Shani, C., & **Stade, E. C.** (2025).
+[Measuring mental health variables in computational research: Toward  validated, dimensional, and transdiagnostic approaches](https://drive.google.com/file/d/1rwSNPcgOdyHFuRWkZc7_tkOHNSN4srCI/view). *Proceedings of the 10th Workshop on Computational Linguistics and Clinical Psychology (CLPsych 2025).*

 **Stade, E. C.**, DeRubeis, R. J., Ungar, L., & Ruscio, A. M. (2023).
 [A transdiagnostic, dimensional classification of anxiety shows improved parsimony and predictive noninferiority to DSM.](https://doi.org/10.1037/abn0000863) *Journal of Psychopathology and Clinical Science.*